Community support platform focused on clarity, trust, and action

 Trust perception

-Impact messaging and clearer structure improved perceived credibility and confidence.
+Impact messaging and clearer structure improve perceived credibility and confidence.

 17 · Outcome

-A more complete and credible nonprofit product experience
+A more complete and credible community support experience

-The final direction established a clearer and more credible nonprofit web experience centered on user intent, trust-building, and accessible action pathways.
+The final direction established a clearer and more credible digital experience centered on user intent, trust-building, and accessible action pathways.
 The work covered the full UX arc, from audience framing and journey design to information architecture, layout planning, and interface direction.

 18 · Key learnings